Computer Applications | Microsoft PowerPoint | Microsoft Office | Middle School

 After your demonstration is complete, it’s time for your students to practice!

 Activity: Practice Working with Text, Images, & More

 Now it’s time for your students to apply what they’ve learned about adding text boxes, images, and other objects.

-First, instruct them to open the presentations they created in your last lesson.
-Then, test their knowledge on adding and manipulating different elements with different tasks.
+First, instruct them to open the PowerPoints they created in your last lesson.
+Then, test their knowledge on adding and manipulating different elements with a series of tasks.

 You could include instructions for:

 - Inserting and adjusting images

 - Adding and formatting shapes

 Your instructions should be structured and easy to follow, but you can still encourage creativity for completing the tasks.
 You want your students to do the work, but following exact steps won’t have as much of an impact as adding their own flair.

 Make sure your students save their work to use the presentation again in the next lesson!